Guide to MICHELIN Star Restaurants - San Diego

 Location: Carlsbad

-Chef Eric Bost has elevated Carlsbad’s community-favorite French spot, Jeune et Jolie, to greatness as it boasts 1 MICHELIN Star.
+Executive Chef Eric Bost has elevated Carlsbad’s community-favorite French spot, Jeune et Jolie, to greatness as it boasts one MICHELIN Star.

 If French cuisine MICHELIN-rated restaurants in San Diego are your thing, Jeune et Jolie is for you.